EMERGING MARKETS-Brazil stocks extend rally on U.S. corporate outlook

 Chile's bourse, meanwhile, extended a four-session

-up for the fourth straight day, which the index has not done
+Bovespa is up for the fourth straight day, which the index has

 percent to their highest level in two weeks, contributing most